William Winwood Reade: Reception and influence

 V. S. Pritchett lauded The Martyrdom of Man as "the one, the outstanding, dramatic, imaginative historical picture of life, to be inspired by Victorian science".
 Since The Martyrdom of Man had, by Victorian standards, a relatively sympathetic account of African history, it was approvingly cited by W. E. B. Du Bois in his books The Negro (1915) and The World and Africa (1947).

 Cecil Rhodes, an English-born South African politician and businessman, said that the book "made me what I am".
 Other admirers of The Martyrdom of Man included H. G. Wells, Winston Churchill, Harry Johnston, George Orwell, Susan Isaacs, A. A. Milne and his son Christopher Robin, and Michael Foot.

 The Outcast (1875)

 Reade's other secularist work, The Outcast (1875), is a short novel about a young man who must deal with being rejected by his religious father and the death of his wife.

 References in literature

 Reade is quoted in one of Arthur Conan Doyle's Sherlock Holmes adventures, The Sign of the Four.
 In the second chapter, Holmes recommends The Martyrdom of Man to Dr. Watson as 'one of the most remarkable [books] ever penned.'
 He remarks subsequently in chapter ten:

 "Winwood Reade is good upon the subject," said Holmes.
 "He remarks that, while the individual man is an insoluble puzzle, in the aggregate he becomes a mathematical certainty.
 You can, for example, never foretell what any one man will do, but you can say with precision what an average number will be up to.
 Individuals vary, but percentages remain constant.
-So says the statistician".
+So says the statistician".Reade is also referenced in C. S. Lewis's third novel of his Space trilogy, That Hideous Strength, and is linked by the narrator rather disparagingly to "ideas which were out of date and had been crude even in their prime" of other writers and thinkers such as Ernst Haeckel and Joseph McCabe.
+In Alaisdair Gray's Poor Things, Bella Baxter is told that Martyrdom of Man proves the view that "cruelty to the helpless will never end as the healthy live by trampling these down".